-Mrs. Black, like we said before in the last emails, our vision at ABC is to be one of the best sites where provides online English lessons to students all over the world.
-With millions of user, our site needs great coders to maintain.
+Mrs. Black, as we said before in the last emails, our vision at ABC is to be one of the best sites where provides online English lessons to students all over the world.
+With millions of users, our site needs great coders to maintain.
 And of course, we hope you will the one who can make this.

 Username: Melina Black

 The entire ABC team looks forward to a friendly and professional working relationship with you.
 If you want any information or support, please feel free to let us know.

 “Dear Mr. Chen,

 Pardon the delay in responding to your email.
 Recently, I have been in the process of setting up my own startup so I have been quite busy.